Willo84uk/nc-news-fe/README.md

 This project is my frontend project as part of my time with Northcoders and is linked to my backend API.

-The app looks to provide a similar service to reddit, the functionality meets the requirements laid out in the brief however there is scope for additional features ie add/delete articles (this functionality would be similar to the current comments sections).
+The app looks to provide a similar service to reddit, the functionality meets the requirements laid out in the brief however there is scope for additional features ie add/delete articles (this functionality would be similar to the current comments sections), the backend already has support for this along with pagination of articles.

 The current version of the repo has a hard coded user which leaves scope for external authentication services to be implemented.